One Day in September: Reception

-After the film's release, film critic Roger Ebert recommended the film, stating that it "grips the attention and is exciting and involving.
+Film critic Roger Ebert gave the film 3/4 stars, writing that he found the choice to depict the events in the style of a thriller "a little unsettling.
+It’s one thing to see a fictional re-creation of facts, [...] and another to see facts tarted up like fiction."
+He still recommended the film, stating that it "grips the attention and is exciting and involving.
 I recommend it on that basis--and also because of the new information it contains."
 He also stated that "Macdonald brings remarkable research to the film" and "he relentlessly builds up a case against the way the Germans and the International Olympic Committee handled the crisis."
-However, Ebert criticized the style of the film, and the film's "tasteless conclusion", which included a montage of action shots and photos of victims' corpses with a rock music score.
+However, Ebert also criticized the film's ending, writing "I was disturbed, however, by Macdonald’s pumped-up style, and by a tasteless conclusion in which images of action, bloodshed and corpses are cut together into a montage and backed with rock music."